-- 25. These guidelines do not apply retrospectively to index tracking exchange traded funds already authorized on or before the effective date of these guidelines. - 26.
-With respect to ETFs that have been submitted to the SFC for approval pursuant to the Code but have not been authorized before the effective date of these guidelines, they may elect to comply with the Code as amended by these guidelines. - 27.
+25. These guidelines do not apply retrospectively to index tracking exchange traded funds already authorized on or before 24 October 2003.

+- 26. With respect to ETFs that have been submitted to the SFC for approval pursuant to the Code but have not been authorized before 24 October 2003, they may elect to comply with the Code as amended by these guidelines. - 27.
 These guidelines do not preclude the right of the SFC to impose any conditions for the authorization of an ETF as may be reasonable in the circumstances.